top of page

 • Expenses: The costs associated with running your business (e.g., labor, materials, and overhead).

 • Profit: What’s left after subtracting expenses from revenues.
-This can be either net profit (after all costs, including taxes) or gross profit (before taxes).
+This can be either net profit (after all costs, including taxes), which is a key indicator of financial health, or gross profit (before taxes).

 Why is it Important for Construction Businesses?